-Radiation therapy, or radiotherapy, is a common way to treat prostate cancer.
+Radiation therapy, or radiotherapy, is a common way to treat early stage prostate cancer.
 Doctors who specialize in treating cancers with radiation are known as radiation oncologists.
 In radiation therapy, high-energy X-rays are used to kill cancer cells.
 In early-stage prostate cancer, radiation can be used instead of surgery, or it may be used after surgery to destroy any cancer cells that may remain in the area.
 In advanced stages of prostate cancer, it may be given to relieve pain or other problems.

 External Beam Radiation Therapy